SkylineCommunications/dataminer-docs/connector-help/connector_help/Enensys Gateway NN6-T2.md

 The following page buttons are available:

 - **Options**: Displays a list of the activated options.
-- **Network interface**:Allows you to configure the network interface.
+- **Network interface**: Allows you to configure the network interface.
 - **Control:** Allows you to change the date and time.
 - **Trap receiver:** Allows you to configure the trap settings.